bguesman/docsify-test/docs/quickstart/clouds.md

 Luckily, we can model these phenomena with our coverage and density curves!
 Open up the curve editors for the `Density Curve` and `Coverage Curve` parameters, and draw curves that correspond to the things we've observed:

 * Density: cloud density initially increases over height, but eventually plateaus.
-* Coverage: cloud coverage decreases near the top of the height range, so that the cloud tops are round off.
+* Coverage: cloud coverage decreases near the top of the height range, so that the cloud tops round off.

 In other words, make them look something like this (density curve left, coverage curve right):